Document Accessibility Compliance using AI

 There's some rules you gotta know about, mainly Section 508 and wcag.

-- Section 508 is a u.s. law that says federal agencies need to make their tech accessible, as mentioned in that LinkedIn article earlier, AI-Powered 508 Compliance: Making Federal Documents Accessible Automatically.
+- Section 508 is a u.s. law that says federal agencies need to make their tech accessible.
 It's about making sure folks can access government info, no matter what.

 - Section 508 often points to wcag for the technical details.
 So, yeah, they're kinda connected.